Access control overview

 - Active link and active link guide

 This approach provides a wide range of control over data access, enabling you to restrict access broadly at the highest levels (server and form) and narrowly at the request and field levels.
 Because you can refine your data access criteria so precisely, you can use a single form for many different purposes simply by setting the appropriate permissions.

 When users start a BMC Remedy AR System client, they must enter a user name and a password, which are checked against every AR System server with which the client is trying to connect.
 After a connection is made, each request that goes between the client and the server has the current user name and password checked to verify that the values are still valid.

 In addition to having a unique user name and password on a server, every user is a member of zero or more groups.
 Groups are defined and maintained with the Group form, where each record is a different group definition.
 For example, there might be groups defined for First-Level Support, Back-Line Support, and Support Management.
 Groups are used to control information access to forms, requests, fields, and active links/guides.
+You can also configure a hierarchical relationship between groups to allow the parent group to inherit the permissions of the child group.
 As a practical matter, most users are likely to belong to the Public group.

 You could use group access to forms so that a particular form is visible to users in the Support Management group, but not to users in the First-Level Support and Back-Line Support groups.
 For a particular form, an administrator can determine that certain requests are accessible only by members of one group and that other requests are accessible by members of a different group.